 This course provides training in both the identification and reporting of child abuse and maltreatment, and in school violence prevention and intervention.
 Intended primarily for school administrators, teachers, instructional aides, and child care professionals, other mandated reporter categories for whom this course may apply include: all health practitioners, EMTs, foster parents, social workers, law enforcement, probation and parole officers, film and photographic print processors, clergy, firefighters, animal control and humane society officers, child visitation monitors, and others.
 This course also provides training in DASA (Dignity for All Students Act).
 Upon successful completion of the course, students will receive State Education Department Certificate forms for use in documenting their satisfactory course work.

-A grade of C or better is required to continue and graduate
+A grade of C or better is required to continue and graduate in the A.A.S./Certificate program.

-EDU 109-Language and Literacy Development in the Young Child
+EDU 109-Language and Literacy Development in the Young Child 3 cr.
+(Fall/Sping)